odradev/awesome-zero-knowledge/README.md

 * [SNARKs for C: Verifying Program Executions Succinctly and in Zero Knowledge](https://eprint.iacr.org/2013/507.pdf) - academic text by Eli Ben-Sasson, Alessandro Chiesa, Daniel Genkin, Eran Tromer, and Madars Virza from October 2013.
 * [Bringing Zero-Knowledge Proofs of Knowledge to Practice](https://eprint.iacr.org/2009/211.pdf) - academic text by Endre Bangerter, Stefania Barzan, Stephan Krenn, Ahmad-Reza Sadeghi, Thomas Schneider, and Joe-Kai Tsay from 2009.
 * [Measuring SNARK performance: Frontends, backends, and the future](https://a16zcrypto.com/measuring-snark-performance-frontends-backends-and-the-future/) - article by Justin Thaler from August 2022.
-* [Polygon’s Zero Knowledge Odyssey Part I](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-1-6-3abb67cb5da8), [Part II](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-2-89ad9f6533f0), [Part III](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-3-cfb9c8d81cf1) - 3 parts of 6-part series of articles from February 2023.
+* [Polygon’s Zero Knowledge Odyssey Part I](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-1-6-3abb67cb5da8), [Part II](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-2-89ad9f6533f0), [Part III](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-3-cfb9c8d81cf1), [Part IV](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-4-802a5dfabe2d) and [Part V](https://medium.com/@sanilshah1999/polygons-zero-knowledge-odyssey-part-5-b7d4ddac5158) - 5 parts of 6-part series of articles from February 2023.
 They take a closer look at some of the key acquisitions and developments that have helped shape the future of Polygon using the power of Zero Knowledge (ZK).
 * [Zero Knowledge Proofs (ZKPs) and ZK-Rollups in Crypto: Everything You Need to Know](https://fxdailyreport.com/zero-knowledge-proofs-zkps-zk-rollups/) - article diving into ZKPs and Zk-Rollups by Daffa Zaky.
 * [An introduction of zk-merkle-tree, a JavaScript library for anonymous voting on Ethereum using zkSNARK](https://thebojda.medium.com/an-introduction-of-zk-merkle-tree-a-javascript-library-for-anonymous-voting-on-ethereum-using-79caa3415d1e) - article about zk-merkle-tree library by Laszlo Fazekas from January 2023.
 * [Wasm0 (ZKWasm): A New Blockchain Environment for Mass Adoption](https://medium.com/@0xwasm/wasm0-zkwasm-a-new-blockchain-environment-for-mass-adoption-15aab385a7ee) - article by ZKWasm from February 2023.